 How to estimate the net area of tension members?

-While working with a zigzag line distance between the bolts adds S^2/4g,g is the transverse distance, s is the longitudinal distance center to center spacing.
+While working with a zigzag line distance between the bolts adds S^2/4g, where g is the transverse distance or the distance between gauges, and S is the longitudinal distance center to center spacing.between bolts or pitch.

 This is a part of clause 3 of the specification that describes the Gross and net area determination.

-Look back to prof McCormack’s notes, that he mentioned that long-used practice to punch holes with 1/16 inch diameter larger than that of the bolts.
+Looking back to Prof McCormack’s notes, he mentioned that long-used practice to punch holes with 1/16 inch diameter larger than that of the bolts.

 Actually.
 When this practice was followed, the punching of a hole was assumed to damage or destroy 1/16 inch more of the surrounding metal.
 Then in practice is to consider 1/16+ 1/16 inch to the diameter of the bolt.